Obrenovac: Education

 The first elementary school in Obrenovac was established in 1824 and is one of the oldest schools in Serbia.
 Now there are 10 elementary schools in the municipality, as well as the Gymansium (established in 1922), Technical High School, and Agricultural High School.

+Sports

+Local football club Radnički (Workers) has competed in the First League of Serbia and Montenegro, the country's top tier at the time, between 2002 and 2004.

 Public transport

 Three bus lines connect Obrenovac with Belgrade: 860, 860E and 861A.

 International cooperation

-Obrenovac is twinned with following cities and municipalities:
+Obrenovac is twinned with the following cities and municipalities: